Are you 11 weeks pregnant with a belly that looks more like you’re 20 weeks?

-Other Things That Can Help
+Other Things That Can Help with Bloating During Pregnancy

-- Say no to artificial sweeteners: While fructose can be difficult for many people to digest, some artificial sweeteners like sorbitol cannot be digested at all (source).
+- Say no to artificial sweeteners: While fructose can be difficult for many people to digest, some artificial sweeteners like sorbitol cannot be digested at all (6).
 If you need to sweeten your food or beverage, try a natural option like maple syrup or honey instead.

-- Stay away from carbonated beverages: Sodas and other carbonated beverages are made by forcing carbon dioxide and water into your drink at high pressure (source).
+- Stay away from carbonated beverages: Sodas and other carbonated beverages are made by forcing carbon dioxide and water into your drink at high pressure.
 When you drink a soda, all of those bubbles caused by the carbon dioxide go into your belly and can easily get trapped there.
 Instead of reaching for a soda, try reaching for a glass of water.
 If water is too bland for you, add fruits or herbs such as mint to liven it up.